create3000/x_ite/docs/_posts/components/Geospatial/GeoElevationGrid.md

 - Generated quadrilaterals can be nonplanar.
 Tessellation splits quadrilaterals into triangles along seam starting at initial vertex of the quadrilateral and proceeding to opposite vertex.
 - Requires X3D `profile='Full'` or else include `<component name='Geospatial' level='1'/>`
-- Avoid having [GeoLocation](/x_ite/components/geospatial/geolocation/) or [GeoTransform](/x_ite/components/geospatial/geotransform/) as a parent or ancestor node of GeoElevationGrid, since multiple geospatial transformations then occur with unpredictable results.
+- Avoid having [GeoLocation](/x_ite/components/geospatial/geolocation/) or [GeoTransform](/x_ite/components/geospatial/geotransform/) as a parent or ancestor node of **GeoElevationGrid**, since multiple geospatial transformations then occur with unpredictable results.

 ## Example